- News and Events

 Compared to young Asian and White males, Blacks and Latinos have a 50% higher chance of growing up in poverty and an even higher chance of losing their homes.
 Virtually 100% of foster care children are Black or Hispanic.
 They are two times more likely to drop out of high school.
 If a youth is suspended from school, or arrested, or put in jail or murdered, chances are as high as 90% that he is a young Black or Latino male.
 When or if he reaches adulthood, he has a 60% higher chance of being unemployed than his White and Asian peers.

-This is the landscape we deal with at the Andrew Glover Youth Program.
+This is the landscape we deal with at Avenues for Justice.
 Most of our kids are Black or Latino males from the Lower East Side and East Harlem who don’t have the foundation of parents coming home at night to put food on the table.
 No one cheers them on at school or soccer games.
 The only people opening doors for them are drug dealers and gang members, and eventually these doors lead to being arrested.

 The Challenges: Poverty, Broken Families, Failing Education and Drugs